Magnite Partners with Scope3 to Enhance Advertising Sustainability

 The biggest independent sell-side ad provider in the world, Magnite, has announced a partnership with Scope3 to provide carbon emissions data across Magnite’s massive omnichannel inventory.
 As a result, advertisers will be able to evaluate their carbon emissions and match the success of their campaigns with their sustainability objectives.

 Magnite will provide Green Media Products (GMPs) powered by Scope3 data as part of the cooperation.
 Advertisers and media purchasers can quickly find supply routes that naturally exclude climate risk (high carbon) inventory thanks to GMPs.
-For the purpose of precisely measuring carbon emissions from digital advertising, Scope3 developed and still employs the most detailed and all-encompassing emissions data model in the industry.
+To precisely measure carbon emissions from digital advertising, Scope3 developed and still employs the most detailed and all-encompassing emissions data model in the industry.

 Here’s what they said